Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Prior work

 Then, the Lipschitz constant $\text{Lip}\left(\nabla V_{\text{pair}}\right) \in \Omega\left(\eta \gamma\right).$ \end{restatable}

 The proof of this theorem is given in Appendix \ref{app-sec:pf-lipschitz-const}.

 Our complexity comparison assumes equivalent oracles for initial state access: classical methods require sampling from the Boltzmann distribution restricted to $R$ and $P$, while our quantum algorithm analogously requires a coherent encoding of the quantum states $\ket{R}$ and $\ket{P}$.
-This oracle model comparison isolates the dynamical computation.
+This oracle model {equivalence allows the complexity of the dynamical computation to be isolated}.

 We also wish to note that {in practice,} classical algorithms could outperform the worst-case estimates of Eq. \eqref{eq:classical-complexity}.
-Under stronger assumptions on the convexity of the potential, when targeting the weak error estimates (i.e., producing $\epsilon$ accurate expectation values), there exist classical methods (e.g., that of Ref. \cite{leimkuhlerLongtimeIntegrationStochastic2014}) that can achieve a stepsize scaling as $O(\sqrt{\epsilon})$, leading to an overall $\epsilon^{-2.5}$ scaling rather than the $\epsilon^{-4}$ scaling predicted in Eq. \eqref{eq:classical-complexity}.
-Although the stringent requirements on the convexity of the potential are required in order for the analytical statements to hold, numerical evidence suggests that these techniques may be more efficient in some circumstances, leading to a potentially reduced classical complexity.
+Under stronger assumptions on the convexity of the potential, when targeting weak error estimates (i.e., producing $\epsilon$ accurate expectation values), there exist classical methods (e.g., that of Ref. \cite{leimkuhlerLongtimeIntegrationStochastic2014}) that can achieve a stepsize scaling as $O(\sqrt{\epsilon})$, leading to an overall $\epsilon^{-2.5}$ scaling rather than the $\epsilon^{-4}$ scaling predicted in Eq. \eqref{eq:classical-complexity}.
+Although {more} stringent requirements on the convexity of the potential are required in order for the analytical statements to hold, numerical evidence suggests that these techniques may be more efficient in some circumstances, leading to a potentially reduced classical complexity.
+Furthermore, the $O(\epsilon^{-2})$ Monte-Carlo sampling can often be significantly improved through importance sampling techniques \cite{vanden-eijndenRareEventSimulation2012, dupuisImportanceSampling2012}.
 Nevertheless, this discrepancy between analytical predictions and the performance in practice of classical algorithms {further} highlights the difficulty of conducting a proper comparison of quantum and classical solvers for this task.